Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

       pip install .

-If you want to install it in editable mode, meaning that code changes to the project don't require a reinstall to be applied you can do this with:
+If you want to install it in editable mode, meaning that code changes to the project don't require a reinstall to be applied, you can do this with:

 .. code:: sh

    pip install -e .

-You can then run the code examples working after installing terra.
+You can then run the code examples working after installing Terra.
 You can run the example with the following command.

 .. code:: sh